Mathura rape case: The incident

-Mathura was a young orphan tribal girl living with one of her two brothers.
+Mathura was a young orphan tribal girl was living with one of her two brothers.
 She was an Adivasi.
 The incident is suspected to have taken place on 26 March 1972, she was between 14 and 16 years old at that time.
 Mathura occasionally worked as a domestic helper with a woman named Noshi.
 She met Noshi's nephew named Ashok who wanted to marry her, but her brother did not agree to the union and went to the local police station to lodge a complaint claiming that his sister, a minor, was being kidnapped by Ashok and his family members.
-After receiving the complaint, the police ahuthority brought Ashok and his family members to the police station.
+After receiving the complaint, the police authority brought Ashok and his family members to the police station.
 Following general investigation, Mathura, her brother, Ashok, and his family members were permitted to go back home.
 However, as they were leaving, Mathura was asked to stay behind while her relatives were asked to wait outside.
 Mathura was then raped by the two policemen.

 When her relatives and the assembled crowd threatened to burn down the police chowky, the two accused policemen, Ganpat and Tukaram, reluctantly agreed to file a panchnama (legal recording of evidence).